kig/raspivid_mjpeg_server/README.md

 Camera-to-photons latencies would be one camera frame, two screen frames and display response time.
 For the above setups, 60/50 with 30 ms display response time: 83 ms, 240/90 with 12 ms DRT: 32 ms, 160 Hz CRT with a 200 Hz camera and zero DRT: 12 ms.

 OLED display response is in the 1-2 ms range, so if you can find an OLED with a high refresh rate and low image processing delay, that can be good too.
 Samsung's QLED displays are in the low-single-digit milliseconds as well.

+## Processing latency

+The more processing you do per frame, the more UI lag you have.
+If you're running a 6 FPS CPU pose detector on a 30 Hz camera stream, it will have a minimum of 200 ms latency (and require a lot of smoothing/prediction to make it feel fluid).
+Switch to a 60 FPS detector and you'll get it down to 50 ms latency.
+200 FPS YOLO detector and 200 Hz camera stream would have you at 10 ms latency.

 ## Camera-to-processing latency